 Our team consists of people with great knowledge and intuition.

 With a passion for structural biology, we provide novel and unique solutions to support the dynamic development of new drugs.

 Pawel is a founder and CEO of Leaderna Biostructures.
 He is a graduate of the University of Adam Mickiewicz in biotechnology as well as the Warsaw School of Economics in project management.
 He acquired his experience at the Mossakowski Medical Research Center of the Polish Academy of Sciences.
 There he also cooperated with the Central Clinical Hospital Ministry of Interior in Warsaw.
 During his work at the International Institute of Molecular and Cell Biology in Warsaw in the Laboratory of Protein Structure headed by dr. Marcin Nowotny, in 2015 he organized the IIMCB Structure Biology Center named ProBiostructures.
-After over 4 years of success in running a business, in 2019 he spin-off the company from IIMCB and named it Leaderna Biostructures.
+After 4,5 years of success in running a business, in 2020 he founded the company Leaderna Biostructures.

 Elżbieta Nowak, Ph.D.